 2. A minimum of 2.75 overall undergraduate GPA.

-3. A letter of application detailing: a) academic background, b) relevant experience, c) career goals and objective to enrollment in this program.
+3. A Statement of Purpose detailing: a) academic background, b) relevant experience, c) career goals and objective to enrollment in this program.

 4. A current resume providing details of relevant education and work experience.